Current Projects

 Tasks:

-• Develop map of ignition delay for base diesel fuel and E85 over a range of in-cylinder thermodynamic conditions at start of injection
+• Develop experimentally based ignition delay map for E85 over a range of in-cylinder start of injection conditions

-• Identify and develop approaches to achieve the needed in-cylinder thermodynamic conditions to sustain mixing-controlled ethanol combustion
+• Identify and develop approaches to achieve the needed in-cylinder thermodynamic conditions for ethanol ignition

 Program Goals: